diogenesofweb/blog/articles/accordion_and_expansion_panel_in_pure_css.md

         width="300" height="600">
 </iframe>

-First, we would need some html
+First, we would need some HTML.

 ```html
 <details>